Rubin-unige/assignment1_rt/README.md

       }}
 ```
 ## Summary
-This implementation provides a user-friendly interface for controlling two turtles in the `turtlesim` environment, ensuring the turtles stay within boundaries and avoid collisions.
-The Python version also handles the issue of `turtle2` already existing, preventing crashes.
-Additionally, the Distance Monitor Node effectively monitors the turtles’ proximity to each other and to the boundaries, ensuring they don't collide or overshoot the limits.
+The above implementation thoroughly addresses all aspects of the assignment, going beyond basic requirements by incorporating calculations and handling of overshoot in boundary issues.
+It ensures that the turtles stay within the designated boundaries and avoids potential collisions.
+Additionally, it anticipates edge cases, such as the pre-existence of turtle2, preventing crashes or errors.
+While the current solution is effective, it provides ample room for further improvement and optimization, such as enhancing the distance monitoring system, refining boundary handling, or integrating more advanced features for greater control and flexibility.